 Required limit value: Should not be used in processes.
 Occurrence in products below 100 mg/kg (0.01%) for total APEO is regarded as unintended residues (contaminants) which cannot be controlled.
 CAS RN: Various Properties: Irritating to skin.
 The metabolites affect the respiratory system, have endocrine disruptive effect (hormones) and are dangerous for the environment.
 Nonylphenol ethoxylates are rapidly degraded to 4-nonylphenol, which is even more dangerous for the environment.
 A similar environmental danger is the degradation of octylphenol ethoxylate into 4-octylphenol.
 Use: Dispersing and emulsifying agents in textile chemicals as well as impregnation agents in printing pastes.
 Occurs in leather lubricants.
 Manufacturing of coatings.
 Comments: Alternatives for NPEOs are readily available but must evaluated They include.
-They include aliphatic alcohol ethoxylates, both linear and branched, and glucose-based carbohydrate derivatives such as alkyl-polyglucosides, glucamides, and glucamine oxides.
+They include aliphatic alcohol ethoxylates, both linear and branched, and glucose-based carbohydrate derivatives such as alkylpolyglucosides, glucamides, and glucamine oxides.

-Legal background: Legal limit: NPEOs shall not be placed on the market in textile articles in concentrations equal to or greater than 0.01 weight% of that textile article or of each part of the textile article.
+Legal limit: NPEOs shall not be placed on the market in textile articles in concentrations equal to or greater than 0.01 weight% of that textile article or of each part of the textile article.
 Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 46a.

 0.1 weight% of NPEO as a substance or in mixtures with exceptions for textile and leather processing if certain methods are used.

 Norway restricts manufacture, import, export, sale and use of octylphenol and octylphenol ethoxylates, and mixtures containing these substances, FOR 2004-06-01-922.

-4-Nonylphenol, branched and linear (4-NP, various CAS RN), 4-Nonylphenol, branched and linear, ethoxylated (4-NPnEO, various CAS RN), 4-(1,1,3,3-tetramethylbutyl)phenol (4-tert-OP, CAS RN 140-66-9), 4-(1,1,3,3-tetramethylbutyl)phenol, ethoxylated (4-tert-OPnEO, UVCB substance, no CAS RN), 4-tert-butylphenol (CAS RN 98-54-4) and tris(4-nonylphenyl, branched and linear) phosphite (TNPP) with = 0.1% w/w of 4-nonylphenol, branched and linear (4-NP) (no CAS RN) are listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 (REACH).
+4-Nonylphenol, branched and linear (4-NP, various CAS RN), 4-Nonylphenol, branched and linear, ethoxylated (4-NPnEO, various CAS RN), 4-(1,1,3,3-tetramethylbutyl)phenol (4-tert-OP, CAS RN 140-66-9), 4-(1,1,3,3-tetramethylbutyl)phenol, ethoxylated (4-tert-OPnEO, UVCB substance, no CAS RN), 4-tert-butylphenol (CAS RN 98-54-4) and tris(4-nonylphenyl, branched and linear) phosphite (TNPP) with = 0.1% w/w of 4-nonylphenol, branched and linear (4-NP) (no CAS RN) are on the Candidate List (REACH).

+In France: The substances on the Candidate list as well as 4-tert-pentylphenol (CAS RN 80-46-6), 4-heptylphenol, branched and linear (e.g. CAS RN 1987-50-4), and Reaction products of 1,3,4-thiadiazolidine-2,5-dithione, formaldehyde and 4-heptylphenol, trendy and linear (RP-HP) [with $\geq$ 0.1 % w/w 4-heptylphenol, branched and linear] are included under the AGEC legislation (LOI n° 2020-105).

 4-NPnEO and 4-tert-OPnEO are also included in Annex XIV to REACH.

-Test method: ISO 18254 (textile), APEO EN ISO 21084 (textile), AP ISO 18218-1, -2 (leather) LOQ: 10 mg/kg al 🕘 Required limit value: Should not be present in products.
-CAS RN: Various Properties: May cause cancer.
-Toxic by inhalation and toxic if swallowed.
-Persistent, bioaccumulative and toxic.
-Use: Fining agent in glass, pigment in metal alloy, preservative.
-Comments: Apply arsenic free compounds.
-Legal limit: Diarsenic Pentoxide; 1303-28-2 Diarsenic Trioxide; 1327-53-3 Triethyl arsenate; 15606-95-8 Arsenic acid; 7778-39-4 Calcium arsenate; 7778-44-1 are listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 (REACH).
-As wood preservatives regulated in Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 19 (limit level; no intentionally added content).
-Arsenic and its compounds have a restriction limit of 1 mg/kg (extractable content) in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.
-The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).
-In California: Inorganic arsenic compounds and inorganic arsenic oxides are listed in Proposition 65.
-Safe Harbor Limit for inorga- nic arsenic compounds: NSRL 0.06 μg/day (inhalation), 10 μg/day (except inhalation).
-Test method: EN 16711-1 (total content in textiles).
-EN 16711-2 (extractable content in textiles).
-(Coated fabrics and garment components (e.g. buttons, zips, etc.) can also be tested by these method.)
-LOQ: 0.1 mg/kg (extractable content)
+ISO 18254 -1, -2 (textile), APEO EN ISO 21084 (textile), AP ISO 18218-1, -2 (leather)